-Grant applications are open for 11 months of the year, from April to March, however each committee has varying consideration periods.
-Please contact your closest committee to find out when that is.
+Grant applications open in July each year, however each foundation has varying closing dates.
+Please contact your closest foundation to find out when that is.

 If you do not have a local committee to apply for a grant or scholarship to, please contact us and we will do our best to direct you to the right people.

 A set of simple and broad questions will be asked that will help us ascertain your need for a CEF grant.
 Click here for an overview of questions asked and some tips and tricks on how to answer them.